Eat, October 21, 2018

 Fats

-This advice is still a bit freaky for those of us who grew up in the 80’s and 90’s during the low-fat craze.
-I deprived my body of fats for most of my ballet career because I thought at the time that was what I needed to do for optimum health and energy.
-I often wonder how much better I would have felt if I was eating a good amount of healthy fats each day.
-When I finally did increase my fats a few years back I almost instantly noticed how satiated I was after meals and no longer needing to snack every couple of hours; which is what happens on a high carb, low fat diet because you are constantly spiking your insulin levels.
+Eat moderate amounts of good fats.
+This might still be confronting for those of us who grew up in the 80s and 90s during the low-fat craze.
+I deprived my body of fats for most of my ballet career because I believed a low-fat diet was the key to optimum health and energy.
+But when I finally increased my intake of good fats, I noticed an immediate difference—I felt more satisfied after meals and no longer needed to snack every couple of hours.
+This constant snacking is typical on a high-carb, low-fat diet because it causes frequent insulin spikes.

 Dairy